TrellixVulnTeam/python3.4_SAJN/Doc/library/tarfile.rst

    Is raised by :meth:`TarInfo.frombuf` if the buffer it gets is invalid.

-The following constants are available at the module level:

-.. data:: ENCODING

-   The default character encoding: ``'utf-8'`` on Windows, the value returned by :func:`sys.getfilesystemencoding` otherwise.

 Each of the following constants defines a tar archive format that the :mod:`tarfile` module is able to create.
 See section :ref:`tar-formats` for